· July 7, 2026

 Vascular integrity determines whether oxygen and nutrients can reach neural tissue reliably, especially under load.

-Sensory systems—vision, hearing, vestibular input—either reduce cognitive effort or silently increase it.
+Sensory systems — vision, hearing, vestibular input — either reduce cognitive effort or silently increase it.
 Poor sensory input taxes the brain long before it’s noticed.

+Each of these can be tolerated in isolation.
 Together, over decades, they create the conditions for cognitive collapse.

 This is why dementia is not prevented with a single lever.
+It is shaped by coordination over time.

 Why Midlife Is the Critical Window